Learning the Relation between Code Features and Code Transforms with Structured Prediction: Experimental Evaluation

 \subsection{Experimental Results}

 Our training is run on a cluster node with 24 cores and 512 GB RAM, and the system is Ubuntu 16.04.
-For the full model, the training takes 41 hours for each value of parameter \emph{q} when 500 and 200 are set as the values for $\delta^2$ and \emph{G}.
+For the full model, the training takes around 41 hours for each value of parameter \emph{q} when 500 and 200 are set as the values for $\delta^2$ and \emph{G} respectively, and the average prediction time is 48ms.

-\autoref{tab:top1} and \autoref{tab:top3} show the performance of the model on the test set when \emph{top-1} and \emph{top-3} are used as the evaluation metric respectively.
-Recall that the test set contains 1,000 instances for the ``multiple-transform'' category and 300 instances for each of the studied 16 repair transforms from the ``single-transform'' category.
-The numbers in the cells of the tables represent the number of instances in the test set that have been correctly predicted when a certain approach (either baseline or different trained models) and a certain evaluation metric are used (either \emph{top-1} or \emph{top-3}).
-The percentages in the two rows ``Overall Accuracy'' and ``Accuracy'' summarize the performance for ``single-transform'' and ``multiple-transform'' instances respectively.
-The ``Full Model'' refers to the model that uses both observation-based and indicator-based feature functions, and the ``Partial Model'' refers to the model that uses only observation-based feature functions (denoted as `O') or only uses indicator-based feature functions (denoted as `I').
-For space reason, we only show the result obtained with the overall optimal value of \emph{q} (that is 0.5) for partial model.
+{\autoref{tab:top1} and \autoref{tab:top3} respectively show the performance of the model when \emph{top-1} and \emph{top-3} are used as the evaluation metric.} The numbers in the cells of the tables represent the prediction accuracy for each kind of transform in "single-transform" category and also the accuracy for "multiple-transform" category (at the table bottom).
+The columns "History" and "NMT" represent the results obtained by history probability baseline and NMT baseline respectively.
+The "CRF Full Model" refers to the model that uses both observation-based and indicator-based feature functions, and regardless of the used evaluation metric, the overall optimal model is obtained when the distribution-aware prior coefficient \emph{q} is set to be 0.5 (highlighted with gray).
+The "Partial Model" refers to the model that uses only observation-based feature functions (denoted as `O') or only uses indicator-based feature functions (denoted as `I'), and the "Partial Data" refers to the model performance when a subset of the original training data is used to build the model.
+For space reason, we only show the result obtained with the overall optimal value of \emph{q} (that is 0.5) for partial models and models obtained with partial training data.